-25 Unique Campus Recruitment Event Ideas to Find the Best Graduates
+25 Unique Recruitment Event Ideas to Find the Best Grads

 Move over millennials, Gen Z is the next generation to graduate.
 And with this new graduating class, comes the need to recruit them.
 The college industry is beginning to change, the rising cost of higher education, the abundance of online classes, and the heightened substitute-ability of colleges give businesses and colleges a greater difficulty in drawing in the best talent for open positions.
 Companies are finding unique and fun ways of identifying candidates for their openings.
 So we cobbled together 25 unique campus recruitment event ideas that are sure to attract not just the best students, but also the best companies to the floor.